JackWellborn/Nightly-Time-Machine/README.md

 # Nightly Time Machine
-At it's best, Time Machine is "set it and forget it", but Set and forget Time Machine backups on laptops.
+Set and forget Time Machine backups on laptops.

 ## What
 _Nightly Time Machine_ is a collection of bash scripts that limits macOS's [Time Machine][] to once per night by only mounting Time Machine disks just before backing up and then unmounting them when Time Machine is finished.
 Preventing Time Machine disks from automatically mounting when connected also ensures they can be safely disconnected throughout the day.